KevoT0/Peeking-behind-the-Curtin-Wireshark-Based-Network-Security-Assessment/README.md

 # Peeking behind the Curtin (Wireshark Based Network Security Assessment)

 <h2>Description</h2>
-This project involves a hands-on exploration of network security principles using Metasploitable and Kali Linux.
-By capturing and analyzing HTTP traffic on the vulnerable Metasploitable machine, we aim to identify potential security risks and vulnerabilities.
-The project demonstrates practical application of network analysis tools like Wireshark to gain insights into network behavior and security threats.
+This project takes you on a practical journey into network security.
+We'll use Metasploitable (a vulnerable system) and Kali Linux (a security-focused OS) to simulate a real-world scenario.
+Wireshark, a powerful network analysis tool, will be our eyes, allowing us to capture and dissect the communication between the two machines.
+By analyzing HTTP traffic specifically, we'll uncover potential security weaknesses and vulnerabilities on the Metasploitable system.
+This project is a valuable demonstration of how network analysis tools can be used to gain crucial insights into network behavior and identify potential threats.
 <br />

 <h2>Languages and Utilities Used</h2>